robusta-dev/robusta/docs/configuration/alertmanager-integration/outofcluster-prometheus.rst

-Out-of-cluster Prometheus
+Centralized Prometheus
 **************************************

+Follow this guide to connect Robusta to a central Prometheus, running outside the cluster monitored by Robusta.

-This guide walks you through integrating an out-of-cluster Prometheus with Robusta.
-You will need to configure two integrations: both a push integration and a pull integration.
+You will need to configure two integrations: a push integration and a pull integration.
+(Both are necessary.)

 Configure Push Integration
 ==============================

+A push integration lets your central Prometheus send alerts to Robusta, as if they were in the same cluster:

-1. Enable two-way interactivity by setting ``disableCloudRouting: false`` in the ``generated_values.yaml`` file.
+1. Enable cloud-routing of alerts by setting ``disableCloudRouting: false`` in ``generated_values.yaml``.
-2. Make sure that your alerts contain a label named ``cluster_name`` which matches the :ref:`cluster_name defined in Robusta's configuration <Global Config>`.
-This is necessary so that the Robusta cloud knows which cluster to forward events to.
+2. Verify that all alerts contain a label named ``cluster_name``, matching the :ref:`cluster_name defined in Robusta's configuration <Global Config>`.
+This is necessary to identify which robusta-runner should receive alerts.
-3. Add the following configuration to your AlertManager:
+3. Edit the configuration for your centralized AlertManager:

 .. admonition:: alertmanager.yaml